Florence Borders: Early life and education

 Florence Borders was born on February 24, 1924, in New Iberia, Louisiana.
 18 months later, she and her family moved to New Orleans.
 She graduated from McDonogh #35 High School and attended Southern University in Baton Rouge, her father's alma mater, for a BA in English.
 She attended Rosary College, now Dominican University, for a second bachelor's degree and a master's in Library Science.

-Borders completed her Post-Masters Study at Louisiana State University's Graduate Library Sciences School and continued to study at several universities and institutions across the country, including the Library and Archives Institute of the Ohio Historical Society, Atlanta University, Case-Western Reserve University, the Ford Foundation Institute at Hofstra University, the National Archives, the Library of Congress Institute in Philadelphia, and the Society of Southwest Archivists Institute in Dallas.
+Borders completed her post-master's study at Louisiana State University's Graduate Library Sciences School, and continued to study at several universities and institutions across the country, including the Library and Archives Institute of the Ohio Historical Society, Atlanta University, Case-Western Reserve University, the Ford Foundation Institute at Hofstra University, the National Archives, the Library of Congress Institute in Philadelphia, and the Society of Southwest Archivists Institute in Dallas.

 She and husband James B. Borders III had two sons, James IV and Sylvanus Edwards, and one daughter, Thais.

 Career

-In the 1940s, Borders worked as a library assistant at the University of Chicago: the first African-American librarian hired by the school.
+In the 1940s, Borders worked as a library assistant at the University of Chicago; she was the first African-American librarian hired by the school.

-She later went on to become a librarian at Bethune-Cookman College where she met her husband, a musician and educator named James B. Borders III.
+She laterbecame a librarian at Bethune-Cookman College, where she met her husband, a musician and educator named James B. Borders III.

-She held other similar positions at Tennessee State University and Grambling State University before she trained to become an archivist and in 1970, returned home to New Orleans.
+She held other similar positions at Tennessee State University and Grambling State University before she trained to become an archivist.
+In 1970, she returned home to New Orleans.

-From 1970-1989, Borders served as the senior archivist and "pioneer staff member" of the Amistad Research Center before retiring.
+From 1970 to 1989, Borders served as the senior archivist and "pioneer staff member" of the Amistad Research Center before retiring.
 However, only five months after retiring, she returned to work as head archivist for the Center for African and African-American Studies at Southern University (SUNO) from 1989 until her retirement almost 20 years later.
 As a scholar, she was active in engaging and promoting New Orleans and South Louisiana culture.

 The Amistad Research Center holds the Florence Borders papers, 1933-2007, which includes many of her personal papers, essays, archival aids, interviews, and research.

 She curated and organized many exhibits over her career through Amistad, Chicory, and SUNO.
 One of her projects at Amistad was as sole processor of the Thomas C. Dent Papers, 1972-1000.

 She began attending meetings of the Society of American Archivists in the 1970s and in the 1980s, she helped establish the SAA Task Force on Minorities, now the Archivists and Archives of Color.